-Why do so many worms surface when it rains?
-(Photo via Shutterstock)
+Nature curiosity: Why do worms come to the surface when it rains?

 A walk around the neighborhood or even down the driveway can be a little tricky right after it rains, when the ground is seemingly covered with worms that made their way to the surface.